Spatio-temporal methods for estimating subsurface ocean thermal response to tropical cyclones: Estimated subsurface ocean thermal response to tropical cyclones

-To provide a holistic understanding of the ocean thermal response structure as a function of depth, cross-track distance, and time since TC passage, we compute isosurface plots of the thin plate spline estimates from Section~\ref{sect:thin-plate-splines}.
+To provide a holistic understanding of the ocean thermal response structure as a function of depth, cross-track distance, and time since TC passage, we compute isosurface plots of the thin-plate spline estimates from Section~\ref{sect:thin-plate-splines}.
 Two sets of isosurfaces are computed; one set for regions of negative temperature differences, and one set for regions of positive temperature differences.
 These are shaded blue and red, respectively, in Figure~\ref{fig:tps-isosurface}.

-For each set of isosurfaces, we first mask the thin plate spline estimates that fail to reject a pointwise level $\alpha = 0.05$ hypothesis test, using the prediction variances from Section~\ref{ssub:tps-prediction-variances}.
+For each set of isosurfaces, we first mask the thin-plate spline estimates that fail to reject a pointwise level $\alpha = 0.05$ hypothesis test, using the variance estimates from Section~\ref{ssub:tps-uncertainty-quantification}.
 We then apply the marching cubes algorithm \citep{lorensen_marching_1987,lewiner_efficient_2012,2020SciPy-NMeth} to identify a positive and a negative isosurface of magnitude $0.3^\circ\mathrm{C}$.
 The positive isosurface is colored in red, and the negative in blue.

 We observe in Figure~\ref{fig:tps-isosurface} a large blue mass corresponding to the TC-related ocean cooling.
 This blue mass is restricted to a relatively small range of cross-track angles near the center, but persists in time.
 This behavior is consistent with Figure~\ref{fig:depth-time}.
 We also observe a smaller red mass, corresponding to the local warming effect associated with the vertical mixing induced by the TC, as previously witnessed in Figure~\ref{fig:tps-vertical-mixing} and discussed in Section~\ref{sect:app-depth-time}.
 Consistent with Figures \ref{fig:tps-vertical-mixing}, \ref{fig:depth-time}, and \ref{fig:depth-crosstrack}, this warming effect is only observed on the positive side of the cross-track distance axis.
 Figure~\ref{fig:isosurface3} mirrors Figure~\ref{fig:depth-crosstrack-forced} almost exactly, the only differences being the viewing angle and filtering of very small values inherent in finding nonzero isosurfaces.